getpop/field-query/README.md

 ### Field arguments

-A field can have arguments: An array of `name:value` properties, appended next to the field name enclosed with `()` and separated with `,`, which modify the output (results, formatting, etc) from the field.
+Array of `name:value` properties to filter the results (when applied to a property along a path), or modify the output (when applied to a property on a leaf node) from the field.
+These are enclosed using `()`, and separated using `,`.

 Examples: